podium/graphql_markdown/README.md

 ## License

-<NAME> is released under the MIT License.
-See the LICENSE file for further
+GraphqlMarkdown is released under the MIT License.
+See the LICENSE file for further details.
-details.